Women Talking (film): Production

-Women Talking is the last film released by UAR before Amazon ceased the distributor's operations and folded it into MGM, Orion's parent company.
+Women Talking is the last film released by United Artists Releasing before Amazon folded it into Orion's parent company, Metro-Goldwyn-Mayer.

 Music

 Hildur Guðnadóttir composed the film's score, with Skúli Sverrisson providing guitar solos.
-The soundtrack was among the inaugural titles released through Universal Music Group's label Mercury Classics Soundtrack & Score, which was released this film's soundtrack digitally on December 23, 2022, the same day as the start of the film's limited theatrical release.
+The soundtrack was among the inaugural titles released through Universal Music Group's label Mercury Classics Soundtrack & Score, which released this film's soundtrack digitally on December 23, 2022, the same day as the start of the film's limited theatrical release.
 It was released on physical CD later that month.
 The score cue "Speak Up," which served as the basis for the film's trailer music, was released digitally on November 4, 2022.

-The 1967 song "Daydream Believer" performed by The Monkees was featured in the film, however it is not included on the soundtrack.
+The 1967 song "Daydream Believer" performed by The Monkees was featured in the film; however, it is not included on the soundtrack.

 Release

 The film had its world premiere at the Telluride Film Festival on September 2, 2022.
-It also screened at the 2022 Toronto International Film Festival on September 13, 2022, followed by screenings at the 60th New York Film Festival on October 10, 2022 and at the 2022 AFI Fest on November 5, 2022.
-It began its limited theatrical release in the United States and Canada on December 23, 2022 by Orion Pictures (through United Artists Releasing), with a wide expansion on January 27, 2023.
+It also screened at the 2022 Toronto International Film Festival on September 13, 2022, followed by screenings at the 60th New York Film Festival on October 10, 2022, and at the 2022 AFI Fest on November 5, 2022.
+It began its limited theatrical release in the United States and Canada on December 23, 2022, by Orion Pictures (through United Artists Releasing), with a wide expansion on January 27, 2023.
 It was originally scheduled for a limited release on December 2, 2022, but was moved to December 23 to avoid competition with Avatar: The Way of Water.

-The film was released for VOD on February 21, 2023, followed by a Blu-ray and DVD release on March 7, 2023.
+The film was released for VOD on February 21, 2023, followed by a Blu-ray and DVD release on March 7.